Talcum Powder Lawsuit – Cancer & Mesothelioma Settlement Lawyers

-The lawsuit involving talcum powder states the manufacturers failed to warn users of the increased risk of ovarian cancer caused by using talc-based products for personal hygiene use.
+The talcum powder lawsuits claim the manufacturers failed to warn users of talc of the increased risk of ovarian cancer and mesothelioma when women use these products for personal hygiene.

-Plaintiffs attorneys claim the manufacturers of talcum powder have known for more than 40 years there is a link between using the product near the genital area and ovarian cancer.
-However, these companies intentionally made the decision not to warn women that the powder could cause cancer by entering the vagina after being applied to the genital area or on sanitary napkins or condoms.
+Yet, these companies intentionally made the decision not to warn women that the powder could cause cancer by entering the lungs or the vagina after being applied for personal hygiene, and especially after use on the genital area or on sanitary napkins or condoms.

 Talcum powder is a fibrous, white powder made by heavily refined hydrated magnesium silicate that is widely used as a lubricant and to absorb moisture.
 It's the main ingredient of Johnson & Johnson’s Baby Powder as well as the adult version of similar personal hygiene products.

 As a cosmetic, it’s mostly appreciated for its ability to absorb bad smells and keep the skin dry when sprinkled on underwear, shoes, and after changing infant diapers.
 As a lubricant, it’s often found in condoms and diaphragms to reduce friction, as well as in many medical powders.